Kaiepi/p6-Type-EnumHOW/README.md

 Sets the package in which the enum and its values' symbols will be installed.
 This must be called before calling `^compose` or `^add_enum_values`.

+If `MY` is given, the enum must be created during compilation.
+Any other package can be used during runtime.

+Do not pass `MY` packages in other lexpads to this method, such as `OUTER::MY` or `CALLER::MY`; enum and enum value symbols will get installed in the wrong lexpad.
+To the best of my knowledge, there isn't a good way to properly detect when they get passed when `BEGIN`/`constant` are involved.

   * **^add_attribute_with_values**(str *$name*, %values, Mu:U *:$type* = Any, Bool *:$private* = False)

 Adds an attribute with the name `$name` to the enum. `%values` is a hash of enum value keys to attribute values that is used to bind the attribute values to their respective enum values when calling `^compose_values`. `$type` is the type of the attribute values.
 If the attribute should be private, set `$private` to `True`, otherwise a getter will automatically be added.